-In the trading model continuous trading in connection with auctions market participants may act in the role of a Xetra Liquidity Provider, Regulated Market Maker or Designated Sponsor, increasing a security's' liquidity by simultaneously offering to buy and sell, thereby improving the price quality of supported securities.
+In the trading model Continuous Trading in connection with Auctions market participants may act in the role of a Xetra Liquidity Provider, Regulated Market Maker, Designated Sponsor or Retail Liquidity Provider, increasing a security's' liquidity by simultaneously offering to buy and sell, thereby improving the price quality of supported securities.
 These roles entail different level of privileges and obligations: A Designated Sponsor is a Regulated Market Maker with stricter requirements.
 In a private agreement with Deutsche Börse a Designated Sponsor commits to stick to these requirements for particular instruments and in turn benefits from transaction fee reimbursement as specified in Xetra price list.
 Xetra Liquidity Providers commit to providing passive liquidity in defined instrument baskets on top of the respective order books (at best bid / best offer price levels; "BBO").
 To fulfill their requirements, Xetra Liquidity Providers, Market Makers and Designated Sponsors can use both orders and quotes.
+A Retail Liquidity Provider is appointed by the DBAG to provide Retail Liquidity Orders and Quotes during the whole trading day.

 All market participants can enter quotes.
-Typically, quotes are sent as pairs of buy and sell limits, also referred to as Double-Sided Quotes.
+Typically, quotes are sent as pairs of buy and sell limits, also referred to as Double-Sided Quotes4.
 T7 supports also Single-Sided Quotes, where only a quote with a buy-limit or with a sell-limit is entered for an instrument.
 A quote in T7 belongs to the technical session through which it had been entered.
 A session can only have one buy quote and one sell quote per security.
 Sessions belonging to the same business unit may have different quotes in the same instrument, but only one quote per session.
 If a quote is entered through a session that already has a quote on the same side of the same security's order book, then the old quote is replaced by the new one.
 Quotes entered into the system are good-for-day.

 Designated Sponsors and Regulated Market Makers have to provide double-sided quotes or corresponding orders for certain minimum times during the trading form continuous trading.
 Furthermore, Designated Sponsors are obliged to participate in auctions and volatility interruptions.
+Retail Liquidity Provider do not have minimum times for orders and quotes and cannot participate in auctions and volatility interruptions.

 Depending on a security's liquidity, Deutsche Börse AG defines requirements for the minimum quantity, the maximum bid/ask spread, the maximum response time, and the minimum time the quote or order has to remain in the order book.
 These requirements must be met so that the liquidity provision can be included in the Designated Sponsor's performance measurement.
 With respect to Market Makers only minimum quantity and maximum bid/ask spread requirements are relevant.
 In case of "stressed market conditions" the requirements are relaxed.
 During "exceptional market conditions" the requirements are repealed.